metabrainz/picard-docs/appendices/plugins_api.rst

   be dropped.
 Versions available for Picard 2 are "2.0", "2.1" and "2.2".

 * **PLUGIN_LICENSE** should be set with the license name of the plugin.
-If possible use one of the license names from the `SPDX License List <https://spdx.org/licenses/>`_, but you are welcomed to use another licnese if the one you chose is not available in the list.
+If possible use one of the license names from the `SPDX License List <https://spdx.org/licenses/>`_, but you are welcomed to use another license if the one you chose is not available in the list.

 * **PLUGIN_LICENSE_URL** should be set to a URL pointing to the full license text.